chbouvi/workout-analytics-dashboard/README.md

 ## Testing

-The forecasting code is separated into `forecasting.py` and tested with `pytest`.
+The forecasting and metrics logic are separated into `forecasting.py` and `metrics.py` and tested with `pytest`.

 Run tests: